-While "quorum" is not defined in the Public Meetings Law, the default quorum appears to be a majority of the governing body, unless otherwise expressly provided by law.
-598 In addition, special statutes often define "quorum" for state governing bodies.
-Local city and county governing bodies may have "quorum" defined by charter, bylaws, or rules of order.
+Although "quorum" is not defined in the Public Meetings Law, the default quorum appears to be a majority of the governing body, unless otherwise expressly provided by law.
+649 But a different quorum can be defined by law.
+For state entities, quorum can be defined by statute.
+Local city and county governing bodies may have "quorums" specified by charter, bylaws, or rules of order.

-A governing body may only make a decision at a meeting at which a quorum is present, unless a vote by proxy or by mail is specifically authorized under Oregon law.
-See Appendix K for further discussion of quorum.
+A governing body may only make a decision at a meeting at which a quorum is present, unless a vote by proxy or by mail is specifically authorized by law.
+See Appendix K for further discussion of quorums.

-A gathering of less than a quorum of a governing body is not a "meeting."
-However, members of a governing body should not gather as a group or groups composed of less than a quorum for the purpose of conducting business outside the Public Meetings Law.
-Such a gathering creates the appearance of impropriety, and runs contrary to the policy of the Public Meetings Law, which supports keeping the public informed of the deliberations of governing bodies.
-In addition, such a gathering creates a risk of violating ORS 192.630(2) through serial communications, as discussed below.
+A gathering of less than a quorum of a governing body is not a "convening" and therefore not a "meeting," unless the participants use serial electronic written communication or an intermediary to communicate as a quorum.
+650 However, members of a governing body generally should not gather as a group or groups composed of less than a quorum for the purpose of conducting business outside of the Public Meetings Law.
+Such a gathering creates the appearance of impropriety, and runs contrary to the policy of the meetings law, which supports keeping the public informed of the deliberations of governing bodies.
+Such a gathering also does not appear to fall within the exceptions to the law in ORS 192.690(1)(m).
+In addition, such a gathering creates a risk of violating ORS 192.630(1) or (2) through private serial communications or through an intermediary, as discussed below.